LQXshane/500c1face/Webdesign/README.txt

 eyebrow.json -- due to the limited time, this is used to replace the actual database section for eyebrow

+eyebrow.py -- done by Yang Ming and Yuankun Li.
+It is the python script for changing eyebrow color

 facedect.py -- done by Yang Ming and Yuankun Li.
 It is the python script for lip color

 faceEffect.php -- the webpage for changing color